ed223bd/L2/README.md

 At last, create the diagram by passing data and theme parameters into the diagram.

-## Disclaimer

-This is a module that was created as part of the 1dv610 course at Linnaeus University.
-As it is a student project, it will not be regularly maintained.

 ## Dependencies

 There are no dependencies in this module, except built-in node functions.